Anthea Gerrie visits the land that is Georgia O’Keeffe’s New Mexico

 Rather than return to the city same day, the special atmosphere and fabulously fresh mountain air can be enjoyed with an overnight stay at the hot springs resort of Ojo Caliente.
-It was a favourite of O’Keeffe, and a soak in a private mineral bath overlooking the mountain scenery, surrounded by scented plants, gives you a fair idea of what persuaded the artist who in the 1940’s was the toast of New York to leave the fleshpots and move to the land she so tenderly described as “at the tail end of the earth”.
+It was a favourite of Georgia O’Keeffe’s New Mexico, and a soak in a private mineral bath overlooking the mountain scenery, surrounded by scented plants, gives you a fair idea of what persuaded the artist who in the 1940’s was the toast of New York to leave the fleshpots and move to the land she so tenderly described as “at the tail end of the earth”.

 Roofless Room (C) Georgia O’Keeffe Museum all other images (C) Anthea Gerrie.

 Tell me about Georgia O’Keeffe’s New Mexico